iwdgo/largeoutput/README.md

 # Some ordinary exercises using modules

-## Binedit

-Produce of a copy of a file named "data.bin" that does not fit in memory, while deleting every seventh byte.
+- **Binedit** : Produce of a copy of a file named "data.bin" that does not fit in memory, while deleting every seventh byte.

-## Modulo37

-Output numbers following some rules.
-The module outputs sequentially the integers from 1 to 99 but on some conditions prints a string instead.
-Implemented rules are:
+- **Modulo37** : Output numbers following some rules.
+The module outputs sequentially the integers from 1 to 99
-  - when the integer is a multiple of 3 print “Open” instead of the number,
-  - when it is a multiple of 7 print “Source” instead of the number,
-  - when it is a multiple of both 3 and 7 print “OpenSource” instead of the number.

-## Sum of converts

-Convert a set of strings which contains numbers.
+- **Sumofconverts** : Convert a set of strings which contains numbers.
 It returns the sum of the list items and skips others.
 A recursive and non-recursive version are benchmarked.

+More documentation in each package.

 # Testing